davidhertz7/VoltMart_Exploratory_Analysis/README.md

 The Company sells mainly products through their website or via its mobile app.
 To gain recognition and reach new customers they use a variety of marketing efforts including  Email campaigns, SEO, affiliate links, and Social media.
 Their top-selling brands consists of Apple, Samsung, and Lenovo.

-The company has substanstial volume of data stored on its sales, marketing efforts, operational/logistic efficiency, product offerings. and loyalty program that potentially.
+The company has extensive volume of data stored on it´s sales, marketing activities, operational/logistic efficiency, product offerings. and loyalty program — the latter potentially being underutilized.
+This project analyzes and synthesizes this data to uncover key insights that can enhance Voltmart’s commercial performance.

 Insights and recommendations are provided on the following key areas: